 - taking on additional responsibilities either in life or at work

 How We Can Help

 We encourage you or your loved one to avoid these major life changes to help reduce stress and the likelihood of relapse.
 However, some of these changes are unavoidable.
 This is why our addiction treatment center helps you or your loved one learn the skills needed to deal successfully with these potential changes so you can reduce stress and the chance of relapse in the first year in recovery.
-With addiction, it becomes natural to develop and hone destructive patterns of thinking and acting while under stress.
+With addiction, it becomes natural to develop and hone destructive thinking patterns and acting while under stress.
 Part of the healing process is learning how to handle life’s difficulties without falling back on these destructive patterns.

 Of course, there are some ways to protect yourself and find support and stress-relief in the first year of recovery.

-- find a purpose or support a charity
+- Find a purpose or support a charity.

-The truth of the matter is: the first year of recovery is hard.
-After rehab and not having the support of your addiction treatment center any more, stress and life changes can really seem overwhelming– almost to the point where you or your loved one would want to fall back on bad habits.
+The truth of the matter is the first year of recovery is hard.
+After rehab and not having the support of your addiction treatment center anymore, stress and life changes can really seem overwhelming– almost to the point where you or your loved one would want to fall back on bad habits.